RubinaWeinzettl/online-reservation-overview/README.md

-⚠️ Project Status: Archived
+⚠️ Project Status: In Progress (Rebuild)

-This repository is no longer under active development.
+This project is currently being **restructured and rebuilt with a new technology stack**.
+The previous implementation has been archived.
-It remains public as a portfolio reference for architecture, service design, and DevOps-related decisions.
+This repository remains the central reference for architecture, service design, and DevOps-related decisions.

 # Online Reservation – Project Overview